President Jokowi visits the funeral home of the late Sabam Sirait | ExBulletin

 At home, the bereaved family were present, including Putra Nababan, the late Sabam’s son-in-law.

-During the visit, President Jokowi was also seen to bow his head while clasping his hands with Sondang.
+During this visit it also seemed President Jokowi nodded, clasping his hands with Sondang.
 The late Sabam’s wife was seated on a chair.
 He wore glasses with gray hair.

 As we know, Sabam died at Siloam Karawaci hospital in Tangerang on Wednesday, 9/30 at night.
 He breathed his last after two months of treatment for chronic lung disease.
 The family said Sabam did not die from Covid-19. (tan / jpnn)